Proactive Steps to Improve Your Thyroid Health (Plus 6 Case Studies!)

 The thyroid plays a role in the immune system, as the hormones it produces can affect the body’s ability to fight off infection and disease.
 When the thyroid isn’t functioning properly, the immune system can be compromised, making it more difficult for the body to fight off infection and disease.

 On the other hand, the immune system plays a role in thyroid health as well.
 The immune system is responsible for producing antibodies that help protect the body from infection and disease.
-When the immune system is functioning properly, it can help protect the thyroid from autoimmune diseases, such as Hashimoto’s disease, which is an autoimmune disorder that causes the destruction of the thyroid gland.
+When the immune system is strong and healthy, it can help protect the thyroid from autoimmune diseases, such as Hashimoto’s disease, which is an autoimmune disorder that destroys the thyroid gland.

 Improving the health of your immune system and its ability to fight infections can be one of the most important steps to improve your thyroid health.